TGRHavoc/live_map-interface/docs/FAQ.md

 ## Unable to Display Livemap when using HTTPS

 1. It's not possible for the resource to make a secure connection to FiveM.
 Simply, uninstall the resource.
-2. If you do, then lookup on Google for "set up reverse proxy in <webserver>".
+2. If you do, then lookup on Google for "set up reverse proxy in {{webserver}}".
 3. Substitute with the webservers name.
-And to get the websocket running securely as well, just change the query to "set up websocket revserse proxy in <webserver>".
+And to get the websocket running securely as well, just change the query to "set up websocket revserse proxy in {{webserver}}".

 ## Error with Socket Connection